foundry-rs/book/src/zksync-specifics/limitations/general.md

 ### Accessing Contract Bytecode and Hash

 zkEVM does not allow obtaining bytecodes from `address.code` or computing their respective hashes, which will be raised as an error during [compilation](./compilation.md#contract-bytecode-access).
-This is particularly useful when computing CREATE2 addresses.
+This is particularly useful when computing `CREATE2` addresses (see `getNewAddressCreate2` below).

 To circumvent this limitation, it is recommended to use the FFI functionality of cheatcodes: